ivan-hilckov/english-teacher-bot/README.md

 **AI-powered English tutor bot for grammar correction and translation with detailed explanations.**

-A production-ready Telegram bot that combines the simplicity of Hello Bot template with the power of OpenAI GPT models.
-Get instant English grammar corrections, translations, and learning progress tracking.
+A ultra-simple Telegram bot focused purely on English grammar correction and translation.
+Stateless, fast, and optimized specifically for English teaching with zero configuration needed.

 ## 🎯 Key Features

 - ✅ **Grammar Correction**: Detailed error analysis with correction tables showing error types and explanations
 - ✅ **Translation Service**: Translate text from any language to natural English
-- ✅ **Learning Analytics**: Track your English improvement with error statistics and progress reports
+- ✅ **Stateless Design**: Each correction is independent - no history or settings to manage
 - ✅ **Production Ready**: Deploy to VPS with single `git push` via GitHub Actions
 - ✅ **Simple Architecture**: Clean, maintainable codebase optimized for AI collaboration
 - ✅ **Resource Efficient**: Shared PostgreSQL, optimized for 2GB VPS deployment